phaserjs/editor-example-angry-balls/README.md

-# Basic JavaScript project template for Phaser Editor v4.
+# Angry Balls - A Box2D demo

-This is a Phaser Editor v4 project template.
+This is a Phaser Editor v4 project demo.

 ## Configuration